308P/Lagerkvist–Carsenty: Observational history

-In 29 July 2014, Erwin Schwab and his colleagues at the Tenerife Observatory later recovered the comet on its second apparition as P/2014 O2, where like its 1997 apparition, it exhibited very little cometary activity.
+On 29 July 2014, Erwin Schwab and his colleagues at the Tenerife Observatory later recovered the comet on its second apparition as P/2014 O2, where like its 1997 apparition, it exhibited very little cometary activity.

 Orbit

 Lagerkvist–Carsenty is currently in a heliocentric orbit whose perihelion is at a distance of 4.2 AU and aphelion of 9.01 AU from the Sun.
 It completes one revolution roughly every 17 years, placed between the orbits of Jupiter and Saturn.

 Orbital reconstructions in 2000 by the discoverers themselves had revealed that the comet made a close encounter with Saturn on 12 October 1954, where it approached the giant planet at a distance of 0.0104 AU.
 The encounter had turned the orbit of the former centaur into that of a Jupiter-family comet in the present day.
 The comet will make two close encounters with Jupiter by 2085 and 2188, respectively.